JoachimTislov/lite-jnc/README.md

-# lite-jnc
-Educational Java compiler in Go that generates native x86-64 ELF binaries for Linux.
-Compiles Java directly to Intel syntax assembly and machine code.
+# Lite Java - Native Compiler

+- Native Java compiler written in Go.
+- Translates Java source to x86-64 assembly (Intel syntax) and compiles to standalone ELF executables for Linux.
+- Supports a subset of Java features.